 If this product did work for my hair type, I think you get a lot of product for your investment.
-The 8.5-ounce bottle provides a lot of product and the pump makes it easy to apply the precise amount of product than you need.
+The 8.5-ounce bottle provides a lot of product and the pump makes it easy to apply the precise amount of product that you need.
 I found that a little went a long way.

 Similar Products: A range of price points and ingredients

-Cantu Avocado Curl Activator Cream ($8): Formulated with shea butter, avocado oil, aloe, mango seed butter, and olive oil, this curl cream provides frizz-free hydration at a budget-friendly price point.
+Cantu Avocado Hydrating Curl Activator Cream ($8): Formulated with shea butter, avocado oil, aloe, mango seed butter, and olive oil, this curl cream provides frizz-free hydration at a budget-friendly price point.

-Curl Charisma Rice Amino + Avocado Leave-In Defining Crème ($20): Infused with rice amino and avocado, this is dual-use formula is both a leave-in and curl cream that provides long-lasting hydration and defined curls.
+Curl Charisma Rice Amino + Avocado Leave-In Defining Crème ($20): Infused with rice amino and avocado, this dual-use formula is both a leave-in and curl cream that provides long-lasting hydration and defined curls.

 Unfortunately, Moroccanoil's Curl Defining Cream didn't work for me, but I think for those with wavy to loose curly hair types this product is worth a try.